John C. Anderson (Pennsylvania politician)

 John C. Anderson (c.
 1942 – October 3, 1983) was a member of the Philadelphia City Council from 1979 to 1983.
 Although it was not widely known at the time, Anderson, a Black gay man, was the first person from the LGBTQ community to serve on the council.
-As of October 2022, he remained the only one.
+In 2023, Rue Landau became the first openly LGBT person elected to the Philadelphia City Council.

 Early life and education

 Anderson was born in Grand Rapids, Michigan to Elizabeth Anderson Monteiro, a teacher, and the Rev. Jesse Anderson, Sr (d.
 1975), a civil rights activist.
 His brother was Rev. Jesse Anderson, Jr, one of the founders of Washington DC's Statehood Party.
 They grew up in Philadelphia where their father was pastor at St. Thomas Episcopal Church.

 Anderson graduated from Overbrook High School in 1959.
 He received his BA from Lincoln University in 1963 and his law degree from Howard University School of Law in 1969.

 Career

 He worked as an assistant district attorney and then as a partner at Bloom, Ocks, Fisher, and Anderson.
 Before being elected to city council, Anderson served as counsel to the City Council president.